rike-144/Spatial_Ecology_R/exam/exam_script.md

-### 9. Plotting water content change maps
+### 9. Plotting water area change maps

 *The summary table and bar chart have quantified the general change in surface water area.
 To get qualitative information on WHERE these changes have occured, we can use change maps.
-In this case tha maps display the change between 2015 and 2025:
+In this case tha maps display the change between 2015 and 2025:*

 **Lake F:**